aklcss/www/.github/ISSUE_TEMPLATE/talk-proposal.md

 ---
 name: Talk Proposal
-about: Submit a talk proposal for the meetup
+about: Submit a talk proposal for a meetup
 title: "[TALK]"
 labels: talk
 assignees: raonav
 ---